amilkargm/fullstack-nestjs-angular/README.md

 The app requires a MySQL database to connect to.
 Please set up a MySQL database before proceeding and configure it as you need it.

-The app requires a schema named `BDPruebaTecnicaCanopia`, so the SQL script is provided in the `BDPruebaTecnicaCanopia.sql` to allow a quick setup.
+The app requires a schema, so an SQL script is provided in the `db.sql` to allow a quick setup; make.

-Take note of the credentials (`username` and `password`), the `host` and the `port` which will be used to communicate with the database.
+Take note of the credentials (`username` and `password`), the `host`, the `port`, and the schema name (`db_name`) which will be used to communicate with the database.
 Make sure that the user can operate the previously mentioned schema; `root` user is set as a default, but it is highly recommended to use a different one in production.

 ## Setup backend environment variables